Trust (2021 film): Plot

 Ansgar drops Amy off at Brooke and Owen’s apartment, where Amy tells Owen that she met Brooke several days ago.
 Brooke's friend Eleanor suggested hiring a "decoy" to test Owen’s faithfulness.
 While Amy is at the bar with Owen, Brooke texts her to cancel the ruse, but Amy ignores Brooke.
 On the day of the art opening, Amy meets with Brooke and lies about what happened with Owen as well as giving her the autographed napkin as proof that she did meet with him.
 Brooke pays Amy and invites her to the opening.

 After dropping by Eleanor and Adam’s apartment, Brooke goes through Owen’s phone and finds out that he was not seeing other women but was working on a story about an unfaithful senator.
-"Sarah" is really one of Owen's work colleagues and had arranged an apartment for him and Brooke if they go to Paris.
+"Sarah" is really one of Owen's colleagues and had arranged an apartment for him and Brooke if they go to Paris.
 Brooke goes back to her apartment to find Owen and Amy talking.
 Amy apologizes for crossing a professional line (after promising Brooke that she wouldn't actually have sex with Owen).
 Owen is upset that his wife created a situation that lured him into cheating on her.
 Amy gives back the money that Brooke paid her before leaving the apartment.

 Owen asks if Brooke cheated on him with Ansgar in Paris, but Brooke refuses to answer.
 During Brooke’s time in Paris, Ansgar tries to seduce her.
 The movie shows Brooke partially undressed, but Brooke refuses to confirm or deny if she actually had sex with Ansgar.

 Owen packs a piece of luggage for his trip to Las Vegas.
 Before he leaves, he shows Brooke the tickets that he bought for Paris, which they can still use.
 She thinks for a second about the future where she sees a daughter with them in Paris so she accepts him at last.